With boondocking freedom comes responsibility

 - Think safety when building a campfire.
 Scrape all debris several feet away from your fire and keep your fire small.
 Build a rock ring or dig a depression to contain the fire.

 - If you dump the gray water from dishwashing and rinsing, wipe all food bits off everything with a paper towel first.
 Always use biodegradable soaps.
-Dump gray water on thirsty plants or bury in a hole away from your campsite.
+Dump gray water on thirsty plants or bury in a hole away from your campsite, but only if allowed where you are boondocking.

 - When you leave, your campsite should appear as if no one had been there, just the way you would like to find your next boondocking site.

-- Remember that the way others — hikers, off-road wanderers, officials — see your site is the way all RVers are seen.
-Set a good example, that of a responsible, environmentally-aware, and conservation-minded steward of the land.
+- Remember that the way others—hikers, off-road wanderers, officials—see your site is the way all RVers are seen.
+Set a good example—that of a responsible, environmentally aware, and conservation-minded steward of the land.
 It’s good for all of us.
 And thank you for doing so.